 -------------------

-Lushly Wooded and Dotted with Lakes, National Village Boasts Handsome Homes and 54 Holes of Golf
+Lushly Wooded and Dotted with Lakes, National Village Boasts Stylish Homes and 54 Holes of Golf

-Four home collections with more than two dozen floor plans and a variety of architectural styles are located in seven separate villages.
+Home collections come with more than two dozen floor plans and a variety of architectural styles are located in seven separate villages.
 All residences offer single story living, have low-maintenance exteriors, and are built with energy efficient materials.
 Most have a carport or a garage.
-Living space ranges from 1,500 to 3,700 square feet.
+Living space ranges from 1,500 to 3,700 or more square feet.
 Granite countertops, hardwood floors, and gas fireplaces are a few of the many design features.

 Prices begin in the high-$300,000s.
 The HOA fees are not disclosed.
 Please check with a Realtor for these prices.